-Bourbonnais Township Park District is committed to enforcing a zero-tolerance and providing a work environment that is free from all forms of discrimination and conduct that can be considered harassing, coercive, or disruptive, including sexual harassment.
-Actions, words, jokes, or comments based on an individual's race, religious creed, color, age, sex (including pregnancy), gender, national origin, ancestry, medical condition, genetic information, marital status, sexual orientation, military status, unfavorable discharge from military service, physical or mental disability, or any other legally protected characteristic will not be tolerated.
+Employer is committed to maintaining a work environment that is free of all forms of discrimination and harassment, including sexual harassment, which are all illegal under the Illinois Human Rights Act (IHRA) and Title VII of the U.S. Civil Rights Act of 1964 (Title VII).
+In keeping with this commitment, Bourbonnais Township Park District is committed to enforcing a zero-tolerance and providing a work environment that is free from all forms of discrimination and conduct that can be considered harassing, coercive, or disruptive, including sexual harassment.
+Actions, words, jokes, or comments based on an individual's race, traits associated with race such as hair texture or styling, religious creed, color, age, sex (including pregnancy), gender, gender identity, national origin, ancestry, genetic information, marital status, sexual orientation, military status, military or veteran status, physical or mental disability, order of protection status, or any other legally protected characteristic will not be tolerated.
 Bourbonnais Township Park District provides ongoing anti-harassment training to ensure you the opportunity to work in an environment free of sexual and other unlawful harassment.
-The law also prohibits unlawful harassment towards any employee by patrons, vendors, contractors and persons working or visiting on the company's premises or vice versa.
+The law prohibits unlawful harassment between any employee and other employees, patrons, vendors, contractors and persons working or visiting on the company's premises or vice versa.